 That day, our journey took us to the temple and we walked through it with Jesus.
 The temple was such a large structure and filled with so many people.
 As we stood there and looked around, all of us had a sense that this was going to be a Passover unlike any other.
 Something was going to happen and Jesus seemed to know it too.

 After the end of our tour, he said he was tired and needed some rest.
 We made the two-mile trip back to Bethany and to the place we would be staying for the week.
 The next day, we’d make that trip back into the city.

 But the storm was already churning in the background.
 I didn’t realize it at the time, but the events that would happen over the next few days would change the course of human history forever.
 All we knew at the time was that this was tragic and painful.
 But Jesus did it because he loved us.

-Time, though, gives us a different perspective on the events of our life and, in time, I’ve had the chance to reflect upon the events of that day.
+Time, though, gives us a different perspective on the events of our lives and, in time, I’ve had the chance to do my own reflection.
 Here are some things that I’ve come to understand.

 Jesus made the choice.
-Jesus is the one who sends us to get the donkey.
+Jesus is the one who sent us to get the donkey.
 He’s the one who chooses to get on the donkey and ride it into the city.

 In just a few days, the crowd moved from cheering for Jesus to shouting for his death.
 Oh, how fickle we can be in our faith!

 This is just the beginning of our story and the journey to the cross is just beginning.

 Today, many churches celebrate Palm Sunday with the waving of palms and songs and shouts of “Hosanna.”
 Palm Sunday, though, is more than a celebration.
 It is a reminder that the journey to the cross comes as a result of storms of power, greed and pride clashing together.